AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 ## Look up dataflow details {#look-up-dataflow-details}

-The first step in editing your destination is to retrieve dataflow details using your flow ID.
+The first step in editing your destination connection is to retrieve dataflow details using your flow ID.
 You can view the current details of an existing dataflow by making a GET request to the `/flows` endpoint.

 >[!TIP]
 >
->You can use the Experience Platform UI to get the desired dataflow ID to a destination.
-Go to Destinations > Browse, select the desired destination dataflow and find the destination ID in the right rail.
+>You can use the Experience Platform UI to get the desired dataflow ID of a destination.
+Go to **[!UICONTROL Destinations]** > **[!UICONTROL Browse]**, select the desired destination dataflow and find the destination ID in the right rail.
+The destination ID is the value that you will use as flow ID in the next step.
 >
 > ![Get destination ID using the Experience Platform UI](/help/destinations/assets/api/edit-destination/get-destination-id.png)

+>[!BEGINSHADEBOX]

 **API format**